Updated: Aug 22

 Spoon fed or Baby Led?

-I think this largely depends on your baby.
-Some babies hate being fed and want to do it themselves while others find feeding themselves hard work and get frustrated.
-You may find that doing both works but the main thing to do is stay calm and listen to your baby.
+This largely depends on your baby.
+Some babies hate being fed and want to do it themselves, while others find feeding themselves hard work and get frustrated.
+You may find that doing both works, but the main thing to do is to stay calm and listen to your baby.

 Don't start on an empty stomach